SuxinL/Notes/templates/problem_solving.md

 ## Root Cause Analysis
 [backward cause reasoning for general problems]: #
+[interactions: failed good OR bad OR side effects]: #
 [recursive trouble shooting for engineering problems to an atomic level (build hypothesis, use evidence (examination  + unit tests))]: #

 ```mermaid